NathanNoye/Obsidian-Vault/Bibles/NASB1995/41 - Mark/Mark 2.md

 John's disciples and the Pharisees were fasting; and they *came and *said to Him, "Why do John's disciples and the disciples of the Pharisees fast, but Your disciples do not fast?"

 ###### 19
-And Jesus said to them, **"While the bridegroom is with them, the attendants of the bridegroom cannot fast, can they?
+And Jesus said to them, **"While the [[Word Definitions/Bridegroom.md|bridegroom]] is with them, the attendants of the bridegroom cannot fast, can they?
 So long as they have the bridegroom with them, they cannot fast.**

 ###### 20
 But the days will come when the bridegroom is taken away from them, and then they will fast in that day.